Storm enter pivotal WNBA free agency period with plenty of questions to answer

-After weeks of recruiting, roster building and deal making, WNBA teams can announce deals starting Tuesday on what many expect to be a dynamic day in free agency that’ll reshape the league.
+SEATTLE — After weeks of recruiting, roster building and deal making, WNBA teams can announce deals starting Tuesday, Feb.
+1, on what many expect to be a dynamic day in free agency that’ll reshape the league.

-Reigning WNBA MVP Jonquel Jones is returning to the Connecticut Sun and the defending WNBA champion Chicago Sky is retaining 2021 Finals MVP Kahleah Cooper while five-time WNBA All-Star Angel McCoughtry is expected to leave the Las Vegas Aces and join the Minnesota Lynx.
+Reigning WNBA MVP Jonquel Jones is returning to the Connecticut Sun and the defending WNBA champion Chicago Sky are retaining 2021 Finals MVP Kahleah Cooper, while five-time WNBA All-Star Angel McCoughtry is expected to leave the Las Vegas Aces and join the Minnesota Lynx.

 Meanwhile, the Storm are reportedly nearing a multiyear deal to bring back fourth-year center Mercedes Russell and are expected to add Connecticut Sun veteran guard Briann January.